+System on Chip expert witness candidates must have a deep understanding not only of the components, but also of the chip market, market share and the developing technologies of the industry’s leading players, such as Qualcomm, Samsung, IBM, Broadcom, Texas Instruments, Nokia and others that round out the field.
 System on Chip (“SoC”) is also referred to as a system-on-a-chip.
 It is an integrated circuit that contains many components of a larger system (like a computer, for example).
-A System on Chip expert witness must have a deep understanding, not only of the components, but also of the chip market, market share and the developing technologies of the industry’s leading players, such as Qualcomm, Samsung, IBM, Broadcom, Texas Instruments, Nokia and others that round out the field.

 Typical SoC configurations can include a CPU, storage, signal processing, semiconductor memory blocks and I/O ports.
 They are often used in embedded systems found in smartphones and in other mobile computing devices.